rept0id/colib/README.md

 Colib is a C library that provides "BEGIN", "END", "COBEGIN", "COEND" and "COSECTION" blocks for C.

-This is to help people working on parallelism code/pseudocode that is based on "Concurrent Pascal"-based syntax that doesn't exist nowdays (Concurrent Pascal, Modula-2, etc...).
+This is to help people working on parallelism related code/pseudocode that is based on "Concurrent Pascal"-based syntax that doesn't exist nowdays (Concurrent Pascal, Modula-2, etc...).

 ## How to use